Trying to hire SDRs? So is every other sales team.

 “The worst thing that can happen is you’ve hired someone out of college who thinks they want to be an SDR, you hire, and then they leave you.
 That’s a horrible waste of resources all-around,” Bertuzzi said.

-Learn more about how better training, coaching and career pathing can improve SDR performance in our exclusive brief.
+Learn more about how better training, coaching and career pathing can improve SDR performance by downloading our exclusive brief.